What is a Joint Stock Company?

-In simpler terms, A Joint Stock Company is a company that is owned by its investors; these shareholders own a share of the company, which is freely transferable and the investors have limited liability.
-It has a separate legal entity that is created by law operates in its own name.
-Joint Stock Companies was introduced to enable a company to thrive, as they are not too expensive
+A Joint Stock Company is a type of business structure that is owned collectively by all stockholders.
+These shareholders own a share of the company, which is freely transferable and the investors have limited liability.
+It has a separate legal entity that is created by law and operates in its own name.
+Joint stock companies are created to facilitate business activities that were too costly for individuals to operate alone.
+As such, those investors who do not have enough funds to run a corporate alone can establish a JSC.

 Joint Stock Companies are also commonly known as corporations, public companies, or limited companies.